 The charge of "risk of injury to a minor" is extremely broad.
 It is often added as a separate charge to another offense for which you are charged due to its all-encompassing nature.

 At any time that your alleged conduct is seen as impairing or endangering the health, welfare, morals, physical or mental safety of a child under the age of 16, you will be charged with risk of injury to a minor.

-The Connecticut-licensed attorneys at Patriot Law Group understand how law enforcement and state attorneys conduct investigations and charge criminal complaints.
-Contact us at 800-459-PATRIOT (800-459-7287) for a FREE initial consultation.
+The Connecticut-licensed attorneys at Pollack Law Group, P.C.
+(PLG) understand how law enforcement and state attorneys conduct investigations and charge criminal complaints.
+Contact us at 800-459-7287 for a FREE initial consultation.

 Information About Risk of Injury Charges

 Cases that may lead to an additional charge for risk of injury to a minor include:

 - Domestic disputes when a child is present in the room or the household (or child abuse)

 - Connecticut DUI when a child is present in the vehicle/drunk driving accident in which a minor is in the vehicle struck

 - Possession of marijuana in car with a minor present